openenergymonitor/learn/view/electricity-monitoring/programmers/wicked-device.md

 [emonpishield]: files/emonPiShield.webp "emonPi Shield"

-#### MBus Reader
+#### M-Bus to UART Converter

-Plug the programmer onto the header pins with the component side and the LEDs facing upwards and away from MBus reader board.
+Plug the programmer onto the header pins with the component side and the LEDs facing upwards and away from M-Bus to UART converter board.

 ![WD_MBus.webp][wd_mbus]

-[wd_mbus]: files/WD_MBus.webp "Using the OEM Programmer with the MBus Reader"
+[wd_mbus]: files/WD_MBus.webp "Using the 'OEM' programmer with the M-Bus to UART converter"

 #### Powering the Emon Device